Fl4gu1z0wsky/CEH/README.md

 ### Network

+**Firewall detection** - There is 4 types of detection a firewall can be based on.

+   - **Cloud-based**: It identifies malware by collecting data from protected computers while analyzing it on the provider’s infrastructure instead of locally.
+   - **Behavioral-based**: It observes how the program executes, rather than merely emulating its execution.
+This approach attempts to identify malware by looking for suspicious behaviors, such as unpacking of malcode, modifying the hosts file, or observing keystrokes.
+   - **Heuristics-based **: It aims at generically detecting new malware by statically examining files for suspicious characteristics without an exact signature match.
+For instance, an antivirus tool might look for the presence of rare instructions or junk code in the examined file.
+   - **Real-time**: It is a security feature that helps stop malware from being installed on your device.
+This feature is built into Microsoft Defender.

 **Software Firewall** - It is placed between the normal application and the networking components of the operating system and regulates data traffic through two things: port numbers, and applications.
 Depending on your firewall settings, your firewall could stop programs from accessing the Internet, and/or block incoming or outgoing access via ports.

 **DMZ** - demilitarized zone - functions as a subnetwork containing an organization's exposed, outward-facing services.
 It acts as the exposed point to untrusted networks, commonly the Internet.
 The goal of a DMZ is to add an extra layer of security to an organization's local area network.
 A protected and monitored network node that faces outside the internal network can access what is exposed in the DMZ.
 In contrast, the rest of the organization's network is safe behind a firewall.